garunski/toolshare/docs/phases/phase-6-hooks-colocation.md

 ### ✅ Testing Verification

-- [ ] All components using hooks still function correctly
+- [ ] Run `task validate` to ensure all components using hooks still function correctly
 - [ ] No runtime errors from missing hook imports
 - [ ] All hook functionality preserved after moving
 - [ ] Performance not degraded by hook colocation